Fr the year ended 31 March 2019

-The Board of Directors state that no disclosure and/ orreporting is required in respect of the following items as there were no transactions onthese items during the year under review:
+The Board of Directors state that no disclosure and/or reporting and/or details isrequired in respect of the following items as there were no transactions on these itemsand/or instances/requirements/applicability during the year under review:

-Issue of shares (including sweat equity shares) to employees of the Companyunder any scheme save and except ESOP referred to in this report.
+Issue of shares (including sweat equity shares) to employees of the Companyunder any scheme save and except ESOPs referred to in this report.

 Issue of equity shares with differential rights as to dividend voting orotherwise.

-Managing Director of the Company has not received any remuneration or commissionfrom any of the Company's subsidiaries.
+Managing Director of the Company has not received any remuneration or commissionfrom any of the subsidiaries of the Company.